jacoboreore/assessments/README.md

 All the solution was made from scratch, to avoid copy-paste.

 It was built in 3.5 hours, but the main biz logic takes an hour.

+After this excercise, I am building an on-promises localhost simple CI/CD infraestructure to show you my knowledge.

 Greetings,